sarbaniadhikari/cs4412-project-sarbani/README.md

 ### Initial Implementation
 - **EDA:** 14 visualizations exploring distributions, correlations, genre profiles, duration, and feature relationships
-- **Preprocessing:** Dropped 1–3 rows with missing metadata, removed 24,259 duplicate track_ids, outlier assessment (retained as legitimate variation), z-score standardization
+- **Preprocessing:** Dropped 1-3 rows with missing metadata, removed 24,259 duplicate track_ids, outlier assessment (retained as legitimate variation), z-score standardization
-- **PCA:** Identified two key latent dimensions — "Acoustic ↔ Produced" (PC1) and "Upbeat ↔ Moody" (PC2)
+- **PCA:** Identified two key latent dimensions -- "Acoustic vs Produced" (PC1) and "Upbeat vs Moody" (PC2)
 - **Clustering:** K-Means with k=5, selected via elbow method and silhouette analysis
 - **Findings:** Five distinct sonic archetypes discovered; genre labels do not map neatly onto audio-based clusters, confirming cross-genre patterns

-### Advanced Analysis (In work)
-- DBSCAN clustering for comparison with K-Means
-- Decision tree classification to generate interpretable cluster rules
-- Anomaly detection for genre-defying tracks
-- Broader genre groupings for more meaningful cluster-genre comparison
+### Complete Implementation
+- **DBSCAN:** Compared density-based clustering with K-Means on a 20k sample.
+DBSCAN finds one dominant cluster with small speech-heavy offshoots, confirming that K-Means partitions a continuous space rather than finding truly separated groups.
+Noise points dominated by sleep, comedy, and iranian music.
+- **Decision Trees:** Depth-4 tree on K-Means cluster labels achieves ~85% training accuracy.
+Energy and valence are the top splitting features.
+Each cluster can be described by 2-3 feature thresholds in plain English.
+- **Anomaly Detection (LOF):** Local Outlier Factor flagged ~2% of tracks as anomalies.
+These tend to be quieter, more acoustic/instrumental, and higher speechiness.
+About half overlap with DBSCAN noise points.
+Anomalies scatter on the edges of PCA space rather than forming a hidden cluster.
+- **Discovery Questions:** All three questions now have substantive answers.

 ### Final Report (In work)
 - Complete analysis synthesis
+- Limitations discussion
 - Final report and presentation

 ## Tools & Libraries